Ben-jamin-H/home-credit-project/README.md

 ## Project Overview

 Home Credit Group believes they are not strong enough at predicting the repayment ability of applicants who have insufficient or non-existent credit histories.
 This problem is inefficient and is missing realized potential in both application and current customer performance, which is costly to both parties.

+The purpose of the proposed project is to prevent future inefficiencies and lost revenue by identifying customers with insufficient credit history who have a high probability of repaying their loan.
+Those customers will not be rejected in the initial application process once identified.
+The model will further analyze the applicants in order to give them the most mutually beneficial loan terms.
+The benefit to Home Credit Group of a successful project will be improved revenue through more qualified customers and more consistent payments which would increase revenue and efficiency.

 - **Problem Type:** Binary classification (imbalanced — ~8% default rate)
 - **Target Variable:** `TARGET` (1 = default, 0 = repaid on time)